 What is PCOS?

-PCOS is a common hormone condition.
+Polycystic Ovary Syndrome (PCOS) is a common hormone condition.
+Having polycystic ovaries means there are multiple small cysts in the ovaries, called follicles, which contain the eggs.
 Hormones are chemical messages in the body, and an imbalance of hormones (androgens and insulin) is thought to cause PCOS.

 What causes PCOS?